edgesoft/upload-controller/README.md

 ## server
 Fire up your express server.
-The example below is for formidable but you could use any multipart/upload server parser
+The example below is for formidable but you could use any multipart/upload server parser.

 ```js
 var express = require('express');